FlorianThd/Prospection-Immo-SQL/README.md

 - Finally, we perform the physical modelling in SQL language.
 We then run queries via the SQLiteStudio DBMS to query the final database.

-Here we present the list of questions requested by the agency and our corresponding SQL queries.
 ---

 👋 You can access the SQL code directly [here](https://github.com/florian-thouraud/Base-de-donnes-Immo-SQL/blob/main/Thouraud_Florian_4_Requ%C3%AAtes_SQL_avec_r%C3%A9sultats_112022.pdf)<br>